AyrA/scs/README.md

 This is similar to a C style include with these differences:

-- Can be used for compiled scripts
+- Can be used for compiled scripts, there is no different command for linking binaries
 - A specific file is only ever included once
 - It can only be used in the script header